chiedolabs/react-boilerplate/README.md

 A production-ready es2015 boilerplate for React projects using Node 4.2.

+Not sure this needs to exist anymore.
+In favor of [this](https://github.com/facebookincubator/create-react-app)

 ## Getting Started

 1. Install your packages with `npm install`